Jremedyy/atomic-accountability/README.md

 1. Clone the repository:

 2. Navigate to the project directory:

+3. Add Local PostgreSQL DB in CLI export DB_USERNAME=your_database_username export DB_PASSWORD=your_database_password

-3. Build the project using Maven:
+5. Build the project using Maven:
    ```bash
    mvn clean install
    ```
-4. Run the application:
+6. Run the application:
    ```bash
    mvn spring-boot:run
    ```